 Some parents choose adoption in order to add to the children already in their family.
 Others, who struggle with infertility or other issues, adopt instead of having biological children.
 If you learn that biological grandchildren are not in your future, it's natural to go through a process of mourning.
 It's hard to give up the idea of seeing family traits manifested in a grandchild.
 Many adoptive families report, however, that their adoptive children resemble them in many ways, giving them fresh insights into the nature vs. nurture dichotomy.
 Also, the adoption process has its own drama and heart-stopping moments.
 So, although it may be natural to grieve for the grandchildren who won't be, this process should be conducted in private and should be concluded as swiftly as possible.

 If this is your first grandchild and it will be an older child, not a newborn, you may also regret missing out on the baby stage of your grandchild's life.
 In this case, it's good to remember that every stage of a grandchild's life has its own charms.
-Prepare yourself to be the best grandparent possible to your toddler, preschool, school-age, tween or teen grandchild.

 Accepting New Adoption Practices